rjankovic/bifabrik/docs/tutorial/dst_table.md

 # Table destination

-Fro now, the only supported option is a full-load of a table into the default lakehouse attached to the notebook:
+For now, the only supported option is a full-load of a table into the default lakehouse attached to the notebook:

 ```python
 from bifabrik import bifabrik